frontarm/navi/examples/firebase/README.md

-# Basic Example
+# Firebase example

 This example gives you two routes and an application-wide layout.
 It's built using create-react-app.

 In this example, there's no static rendering.
-Instead, the `<Navigation />` component in `index.js` handles all your routing, using the routes defined in `routes/index.js`.
+Instead, the `<App />` component in `App.tsx` handles all your routing, using the routes defined in `routes/index.js`.

--

-To try it, change into this directory, install the dependencies, and then start the dev server or build the production version:
+You will need to set the Firebase environment variables defined in `config.ts`.

 ```
-cd basic

 # Install dependencies
-npm install
+yarn

 # Start the dev server
-npm start
+yarn start

 # Build the production version
-npm run build
+yarn build
 ```